damdamo/SVSKit/README.md

 This means that the number of markings can be unbounded.

 The theory has been originally invented by Pascal Racloz & Didier Buchs [1].
+In addition to the first theory, a canonical form has been invented in order to keep a unique form during manipulation.
+Currently, this canonical form does not provide results that are more efficient than the usual technique.
+However, the current state will be evolving and thanks to the canonical form new optimisations will be made.

 ## What are Predicate structures ?